coreos/docs/cluster-management/setup/cluster-architectures/index.md

 coreos:
   etcd:
     # generate a new token for each unique cluster from https://discovery.etcd.io/new?size=3
-    # specify the intial size of your cluster with ?size=X
+    # specify the initial size of your cluster with ?size=X
     discovery: https://discovery.etcd.io/<token>
     # multi-region and multi-cloud deployments need to use $public_ipv4
     addr: 10.0.0.101:4001